ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ## Response {#FilteredPropMapResponse}

-The response MUST indicate error, using ALTO protocol error handling, as defined in Section 8.5 of [](#RFC7285), if the request is invalid.
+The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of [](#RFC7285), if the request is invalid.

 Specifically, a Filtered Property Map request can be invalid as follows: